 - Try to remove any large leaves from the stem.
 They will dry easier.

-- Place your herbs on your dehydrator trays.
-We recommend dedicating each tray to one type of herb because its much easier to remove an entire tray if one herb tends to dry faster than another.
-Also, many people advise to lay your herbs in a single, thin layer.
+- Place your herbs on the dehydrator trays.
+We recommend dedicating each tray to one type of herb because it's much easier to remove an entire tray if one herb tends to dry faster than another.
+Also, many people advise laying your herbs in a single, thin layer.
 If you have a huge harvest this might be unreasonable for you.
-We have tried to fit as many herbs as possible on the trays and it dried fine for us.
-It just took a little longer.
+We have tried to fit as many herbs as possible on the trays and it dried fine for us, it just took a little longer.

 - When the leaves begin to crumble when they are touched, they are done!
 Let them cool a bit before storing.

 Although there are many benefits of using a dehydrator to dry your herbs, you should also be aware of the disadvantages of this method.
 A decent dehydrator that can handle a good amount of herbs will cost around $50–$100.
-Also, food dehydrators tend to be a little bit noisy, so that is something to be aware of.

 - Cut your herbs in the morning and wash thoroughly.